Skip to main content

 Becoming an MWI Court Mediation Panel Mediator

 MWI has opportunities for trained mediators to apply to join MWI’s Court Mediation Panel, where they can volunteer to co-mediate small claims cases online.
 Below is a step-by-step overview of the process for applying to become a panel member through this program.
-If you have any questions, please contact Clarice Parsons at courtmediation@mwi.org.
+If you have any questions, please reach out to Clarice Parsons at courtmediation@mwi.org.

 Step One: Complete a mediation training or refresher training with MWI

 • MWI Court Mediation Panel members need to meet the training requirement of the Massachusetts Confidentiality Statute (MGL ch 233 sec 23C).
-To learn more and register for an MWI mediation training (offered on weekdays in May and October each year), visit MWI’s Mediation Training page: https://www.mwi.org/mediation-training
+To learn more and register for an MWI mediation training (offered on weekdays and weekends/weeknights), visit MWI’s Mediation Training page: https://www.mwi.org/mediation-training

 Step Two: Apply to be a mediator with MWI’s Court Mediation Program

 • After you complete the training outlined above, please complete MWI’s Mediation Program Panel application found here – https://www.mwi.org/court-mediation-program-application.
-Applications will be reviewed by Court Mediation Program Manager, Clarice Parsons, in consultation with other MWI staff.
-MWI reserves the right to assess an applicant’s mediation skills by asking the applicant to demonstrate their mediation skills by an independent assessor.
+Applications will be reviewed by MWI’s Court Program Coordinator, Clarice Parsons, in consultation with other MWI staff.
+MWI reserves the right to assess an applicant’s mediation skills by asking the applicant to demonstrate their mediation skills to an independent assessor.
 In most cases, applicants will be informed of the outcome of their application within 30 days of their submission.

 Step Three: Complete onboarding process and review guides and training videos